All Episodes

 She did send and receive special access program classification, the highest level of classification.

-Uh she did have multiple devices.
+She did have multiple devices.

 They didn't go through the 30,000 emails that they deleted.

-And then he comes to the conclusion we get into this word game with all these guys, gross negligence is the legal term, and the FBI director saying extreme carelessness that may have resulted in our enemies gathering this information.
+And the FBI director saying extreme carelessness that may have resulted in our enemies gathering this information.

 Comey laid out that case and then turned around and recommended that she not be charged because there's not enough evidence.

-So here's what I'm seeing once again from this administration, and I'm sorry that I have to say Comey is comp a complete failure in my mind now.
+And I'm sorry that I have to say Comey is a complete failure in my mind now.

-But from the get-go with this administration, with experts like you, Sean, we we measure the minute detail of your perfection.
+But from the get-go with this administration, with experts like you, Sean, we measure the minute detail of your perfection.

 With these people, we are measuring the size of their giant mistakes and criminal behavior.